Mirazraf/chorcha-remake/README.md

 # 🎓 Chorcha.net Clone (Archive Page)

-This project is a front-end clone of the "Archive" or "Previous Questions" section from the popular Bangladeshi educational platform, **Chorcha.net**.
+This project is a front-end clone of the "Archive" section from the popular Bangladeshi educational platform, **Chorcha.net**.

 This project was created purely for learning and practice, aiming to replicate the design and functionality of a real-world website using fundamental web technologies.